 - Prominent veins.
 Many briars have distinct veins in dark green or black that spread out beneath the skin.
 These are particularly prevalent near areas of bark-skin, emerging from underneath the growths.
 This effect is easiest to create using make-up.

 - Briars "bleed" bark.
 The signature quality of the briars is that when their skin is broken, it heals over with bark-like material.
 Sometimes this material has thorns embedded in it.
 Most of this bark-like material will eventually peel away, usually to reveal fresh skin underneath, but some of it never disappears – every briar has a few patches of bark that appear permanent.
 The bark may grow quickly or take hours to appear, so you can add some more bark to your make-up the next time you are out of character.
 If you are heavily wounded you might choose to spread your bark-skin effect for an event, but that there is no requirement to keep the bark from event to event.
+This is an exception to the normal rule that says your lineage trappings should remain constant between events as much as possible.

 - Restless demeanour.
 Briars are often filled with the energy and vitality of the realm of Spring.
 They rarely sit still for long and are constantly active and mobile.
 Try to move just a little quicker than is necessary, lengthen your stride when you walk and allow yourself to become frustrated with delays.
+This cannot be your only trapping - you must have at least one physical trapping as part of your lineage.

 - Leaves or Flowers The briar lineage does not manifest itself as leaves or flowers.
 The appearance of a briar is inspired by bark and briar patch rather than the classical myth of the dryad.
 For this reason leaves, flowers and other greenery are not part of the briar trappings.